Anne's 10k for Megan smashes target

 In memory of Megan

-Megan, a pupil at St Christopher's School in Accrington, was the niece of centre manager Donna.
+Megan, a pupil at St Christopher's School in Accrington, was the niece of the centre manager.
 Tragically, she lost her life on New Year's Day this year after experiencing a severe allergic reaction.
 When she heard about Megan, Anne decided to do something to help.
 She signed up to take on her first ever 10k at Heaton Park, north Manchester.
 As a mum to teenagers, Anne said the story struck a chord with her.
 With that in mind, she set out to raise money to help prevent the same thing happening to someone else.

 Anne began her challenge by setting a fundraising target of £450.
 Incredibly, she is on track to receive more than double.
 An online sponsorship page has already reached £390.
 Meanwhile, offline contributions take the running total to £1215.50.
 All money raised will go to the Anaphylaxis Campaign.
-The race is the first in a series of fundraising initiatives Donna will organise in memory of Megan.
+The race is the first in a series of fundraising initiatives the centre manager will organise in memory of Megan.
 In fact, she has already been overwhelmed by the support shown by friends, family and the Business First community.
-Donna said: "Anne was amazing, I went to support her.
+She said: "Anne was amazing, I went to support her.
 I already have £775.50 in sponsor money just from the tenants here at Ribble Court- everyone has been so supportive."
 Anne crossed the finish line in just over 1 hour and 9 minutes.

 About The Anaphylaxis Campaign